AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 Set up [edge segmentation](/help/segmentation/ui/edge-segmentation.md) so the audience membership of your visitors is evaluated in real-time, as they visit your web property.

-Make sure to also set up and active-on-edge merge policy for the edge audiences
+Make sure to also set up an [active-on-edge merge policy](/help/destinations/ui/activate-edge-personalization-destinations.md#create-merge-policy) for the edge audiences.

 #### Integrate with Adobe Target or other custom personalization destination